victorsierraram/exchange_app/README.md

-# MyCurrency: Currency Conversion Platform
+# Exchange Currency APP: Currency Conversion Platform

 ## Overview

-MyCurrency is a web platform built with Django that provides real-time currency conversion and historical exchange rate data.
+exchange_app is a web platform built with Django that provides real-time currency conversion and historical exchange rate data.
 It supports multiple currency providers and offers a RESTful API for integration with frontend or mobile applications.

 ## Features